0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 Buy a web domain either from your VPS provider or from another reputable source.
 Make sure to choose a domain name that does not match something proprietary.
 If you want to associate the domain name with Partisia Blockchain that is okay because it is a public network where your node participates e.g. you can call the domain https://pbcnode.zknode.com or similar.

+!!! note

+    In this guide we have assumed that you use 8443 as host port for https traffic.
+The commands for the firewall and the `docker-compose.yml` reflect this.
+This demands that the DNS record point to the port 8443 otherwise it will point to 443 as default.
+    The endpoint you register with the ZK registry contract should also point to 8443, e.g. https://pbcnode.zknode.com:8443.

 Avoid the name Partisia as a singular.
 Partisia is an independent privately owned company.
 Partisia provides software and infrastructure for PBC by running an infrastructure node and a reader node.
 So, avoid names that give the impression that your node is run by the company Partisia.